Q&A with paper artist Paperboyo

 October 31, 2017

-A paper artist is a quite unusual profession, what led you to it?
+A paper artist is quite an unusual profession, what led you to it?

 Your job must require a lot of concentration and critical thinking.
 How long does this process take?